ukmaker/VideoTrigger/README.md

   - which frame to trigger off
 These are selectable by pushing and turning a rotary encoder, and the setting is display on a small OLED display.

+The output from the LM1881 is used to clock a pair of JK flip-flops - one for the positive and one for the negative edge of the sync signal - and the negative-edge clock is inverted using a transistor.
+The appropriate flip-flop is enabled by the Atmega328 for the duration of the chosen frame.
+The outputs are ORed together using diode logic and a resistor.

 Here is the circuit built on a bit of protoboard.
 It is powered from the scope's USB port.
 Input signal is on the left, trigger output is on the right.
 [The Video Trigger](./images/VideoTrigger.JPG)